-The Accounting Officer must ensure that the matter is listed as first charge in the subsequent year pursuant to the provisions of section of the Public Finance Management Act, 2012.
+The Accounting Officer must ensure that the matter is listed as first charge in the subsequent year pursuant to the provisions of Regulation 42 of the Public Finance Management Act, 2012 Regulations.

 476. Imprest

 Examination of imprest payments totaling Kshs.8,931,430.00 to staff attached to various committees and subsequent surrender documentation revealed the following irregularities:-